Abbey Holmes

-Abbey Holmes (/hɒlmz/ HOLMZ; born 7 January 1991) is a former Australian rules footballer who played for the Adelaide Football Club in the AFL Women's (AFLW).
+Abbey C. Holmes (/hɒlmz/ HOLMZ; born 7 January 1991) is a former Australian rules footballer who played for the Adelaide Football Club in the AFL Women's (AFLW).
 She began playing football for the Waratah Football Club in the Northern Territory Football League in 2012 and won four consecutive premierships with the club, along with being the league's leading goalkicker the same four seasons.
 In 2014, she became the first woman to kick 100 goals in a season in an established football league, and in 2016 she was drafted in the inaugural AFL Women's draft by Adelaide.

 In 2019, Holmes competed in the sixth season of Australian Survivor.
 She was eliminated on day 46 and finished in fifth place.
 She would then return to Australian Survivor All Stars the following season where she placed nineteenth.

 Early life and netball career

 Holmes was born in Victor Harbor in South Australia.
 Her father was the president of the Victor Harbor Football Club and her mother was heavily involved in the local netball club.
 She started playing netball in Victor Harbor and continued when her family moved to Adelaide when she was ten years old.

 At the age of 15, Holmes made her debut in South Australia's state netball league and in the same year she represented South Australia at the Australian National Netball Championships.
 By the age of 16, she was representing Australia in an international schoolgirls tournament.
 She continued playing netball at a high level and was going to represent South Australia in a national under-19 championship, but she injured her knee two weeks before the tournament and was unable to participate.